 after obtaining a response, repeat the question if necessary by asking if there are any other reasons for them feeling this way if they give no other reason or changes the subject, you might say: “You asked about the diagnosis, is that something you would like to talk about?” if they say “no”, leave it there; they are probably not ready to have the truth confirmed

-if they give other reasons, confirm their thoughts if correct (special consideration will need to be given if this is a child and parents have not yet consented to them having knowledge)

-invite them to express their emotions and provide support if appropriate pause to see if they spontaneously raise any concerns.
+if they give other reasons, confirm their thoughts if correct (special consideration will need to be given if this is a child and parents have not yet consented to them having knowledge).Invite them to express their emotions and provide support if appropriate pause to see if they spontaneously raise any concerns.
 If none are raised then invite them to voice concerns

 address only the concerns the patient raises.
-Answer realistically and avoid rushing in with premature or false reassurances
+Answer realistically and avoid rushing in with premature or false reassurances.
+Iinvite further questions

-invite further questions

 offer to provide information (written or verbal) that may be relevant assure them of continuity of care.